ryjen/ryjen.github.io/content/post/selfhosting-journey.md

 ## Introduction

-Would like to say that I have valid privacy concerns, or because it can be done better, but the reality is, I just want to self host because I can.
+Would like to say that I have valid privacy or security concerns.
+Or because it can be done better.
+But the reality is, I just want to self host because I can.

 ## Where to start?

-The [awsome self hosted](https://github.com/Kickball/awesome-selfhosted) page lists just about every cloud service I use with a replaceable near-quality solution, if your willing to sacrifice a bit for it.
+The [awesome self hosted](https://github.com/Kickball/awesome-selfhosted) page lists just about every cloud service I use with a replaceable near-quality solution, if your willing to sacrifice a bit for it.

 The other appealing factor is that most of the solutions can be containerized and reproducible across servers - meaning more availability.

 Tools like Chef, Ansible or straight up custom scripting can create server-in-a-box, ready to deploy.
-A possible good idea would be to have backups and a data migration plan... but lets just get setup first, ok?
+Backups and a data migration plan is another story.

-In terms of servers, choosing hosting located in your country of origin is a safe bet against an privacy laws for yourself.
+In terms of servers, choosing hosting located in your country of origin is a safe bet for taking advantage of privacy laws for your data.

 As side note I have already abstained from all social media for the last few years, preferring journaling in a non-judgmental way.
 This also has a benefit of avoiding social engineering attacks.